 Affordability

 Because of the lifelong nature of permanent life insurance, the cash value and dividend benefits, and possible investment opportunities, it is the most expensive life insurance option available.
-If you are on a strict budget or only need additional life insurance coverage for a short amount of time — such as if you took out a business loan and need extra protection for the duration of that loan — a term life insurance policy may be a better choice.
+If you are on a strict budget or only need additional life insurance coverage for a short amount of time — such as if you took out a business loan and need extra protection for the duration of that loan — a term policy may be a better choice.

 Slow Cash Accrual